matthew-brett/cfd2019/notebooks/01/intro.md

 ## About this textbook

-This is the textbook for the first year undergraduate course in data science at the University of Birmingham.
+This is the textbook for a course teaching *data science* - coding for data.

 We go into some detail about what we mean by "Data science" in the [next section](what-is-data-science), but here is the one-line summary:

 > Data science is an approach to data analysis with a foundation in code
 > and algorithms.